-There are now over 250,000 registered patients in the PA Medical Marijuana program and 147,000 active card holders.
-One thing that we often hear from our patients is a desire to see lower PA dispensary prices.
+There are now over 250,000 registered patients in the PA Medical Marijuana program and 147,000 active MMJ card holders.
+One thing that we often hear from our MMJ patients is a desire to see lower PA dispensary prices.
 While likely not to the degree that all would wish, we are seeing prices come down.
-Here’s what we’re doing beginning in December with the old Solevo Spotlight items based on results from our recent patient survey.
+Here’s what we’re doing beginning in December at our Pittsburgh marijuana dispensary locations with the old Solevo Spotlight items based on results from our recent patient survey.

 Until very recently, our medical marijuana menus featured something we called Solevo Spotlight items.
 These spotlight items were reduced price items that provided great opportunities for patients to get lower prices.
 The problem with Spotlight items is that they were unpredictable and would change from week to week.
 This created challenges for some of our patients who were not interested in testing out new products (some patients have a preferred product or two and never diverge from what is working), and also occasionally made things frustrating when a Spotlight item would sell out more quickly than we anticipated.

 So it was for a number of reasons that we decided to end the Solevo Spotlight items.
 But we knew that we wanted to preserve the opportunity for patient savings.
 We know price can be a challenge for patients, and we wanted to tackle this with our menu pricing.
 That’s why we surveyed patients in October to help figure out what we should do.

 Here is the specific question we asked in our survey.